-In its prospectus supplement dated January 13, 2021 relating to the January 2021 offering, the Company indicated that it intended to use the net proceeds from such offering primarily to fund research and development activities, commercialization initiatives, general and administrative expenses, working capital needs and other general corporate purposes.
-More specifically, out of net proceeds of the offering then estimated to be \$42,500,000, an amount of \$30,500,000 was earmarked for the NASH Phase 3 clinical trial and \$7,000,000 for oncology research and development (including the TH1902 Phase 1 clinical trial), with the remainder left for commercial and marketing activities and other uses.
+In its prospectus supplement dated January 13, 2021 (the "January 2021 Offering"), the Company indicated that it intended to use the net proceeds from such offering primarily to fund research and development activities, commercialization initiatives, general and administrative expenses, working capital needs and other general corporate purposes.
+More specifically, out of the net proceeds of the January 2021 Offering then estimated to be \$42,500,000, an amount of \$30,500,000 was earmarked for the conduct of a Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH and of \$7,000,000 for the conduct of research and development activities in the field of oncology (including the sudocetaxel zendusortide Phase 1 clinical trial), with the remainder left for commercial and marketing activities and other uses.

-In the months following the January 2021 offering, the Company was able to complete its discussions with the FDA and the EMA regarding the design and protocol for the Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH.
-As part of its announcement on July 15, 2021 regarding the finalization of the trial design, the Company also announced that the changes made to the design pursuant to the discussions held with the FDA and the EMA would result in higher costs than previously estimated, and that the Company was evaluating its options to best execute its late-stage development program for tesamorelin, including seeking a potential partner.
-As a result of the delay in the initiation of the NASH Phase 3 clinical trial, the funds raised in the January 2021 offering earmarked for such trial have been added to the Company's available cash balance.
-The Company's ability to execute its Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH will be dependent on its ability to secure additional financial resources.
+As described above, in the months following the January 2021 Offering, the Company was able to complete its discussions with the FDA and the EMA regarding the design and protocol for the Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH and, as part of its announcement in July 2021 regarding the finalization of the trial design, the Company also announced that the changes made to the design pursuant to the discussions held with the FDA and the EMA would result in higher costs than previously estimated, and that the Company was evaluating its options to best execute its late-stage development program for tesamorelin, including seeking a potential partner.
+As a result of the delay in the initiation of the Phase 3 clinical trial evaluating tesamorelin for the treatment of NASH, the funds raised in the January 2021 Offering earmarked for such trial were added to the Company's available cash balance.
+The Corporation does not plan to initiate the development of tesamorelin for the treatment of NASH in the general population unless it finds additional resources, including through a partnership.

-The following table shows the estimated use of proceeds, compared with the actual use of proceeds as at November 30, 2022:
+The following table shows the estimated use of proceeds from the January 2021 Offering compared with the actual use of proceeds as at November 30, 2023:

-In millions Estimated Proceeds Use of Actual Use of Proceeds Variance Nash Phase 3 clinical trial \$30.5 \$2.8 \$(27.7) Oncology R&D 7.0 8.1 1.1 Commercial and marketing activities 3.5 (3.5) Other 1.5 2.0 0.5 Net Proceeds \$42.5 \$12.9 \$(29.6)
+In millions Estimated Proceeds Use of Actual Use of Proceeds Variance Nash Phase 3 clinical trial \$30.5 \$2.8 \$(27.7) Oncology R&D \$7.0 \$10.1 \$3.1 Commercial and marketing activities \$3.5 \$(3.5) Other \$1.5 \$13.0 \$11.5 Net Proceeds \$42.5 \$25.9 \$(16.6)